FStarLang/PoP-in-FStar/book/pulse/pulse_ch2.rst

 implicitly reclaimed when they go out of scope; whereas heap references are explicitly allocated and deallocated.

-The type ``ref t`` is the type of mutable reference that may reside on either the stack or the heap.
+The type ``Pulse.Lib.Reference.ref t`` is the basic type of a mutable reference.
 We have already seen ``ref t`` used in the ``incr`` function of the previous section.
 We show below another common function to swap the contents of two references:

 .. literalinclude:: ../code/pulse/PulseTutorial.Ref.fst
    :language: pulse